 Corporal, 1st battalion, East Surrey Regiment (Service Number 36576)

 Hugh Taylor Allen was born on 23rd Sep 1896 in Basford, Nottinghamshire to Thomas Holtom Allen, a clerk, originally from Stratford on Avon, and Robina Allen née Munro originally from Scotland.
 The Allen family appears to have moved regularly given that Hugh’s siblings were born in various places in England, though in the 1901 and 1911 census the family are settled in Cardiff.
 In 1911 the family are living in 119 Tewkesbury Street, Cathays and Hugh attends Howard Gardens Secondary School.
 When Hugh Allen signs up for the East Surrey Regiment and states his profession as a Pupil Teacher and living at 22 Salisbury Road, Cathays.
 He dies on 21st May 1918 but has no known grave and is remembered on panel 6 of the Ploegsteert Memorial in Belgium.
 He is also remembered on the Howard Gardens Memorial now in Howardian Primary School.
+He is also remembered on the St Teilo’s Church war memorial, Cathays and Cardiff Corporation war memorial.
 Commonwealth War Graves Commission record.